Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/edfi-exchange/how-to-contribute.md

 ## How to contribute

-If your organization has developed Ed-Fi aligned technologies or informational resources as part of an Ed-Fi technology implementation, please start by [creating a ticket](https://tracker.ed-fi.org/secure/CreateIssue!default.jspa) in the [Ed-Fi Tracker  project](https://tracker.ed-fi.org/projects/EDFI) (using the "Exchange Contribution" issue type) , and provide the following information in the ticket:
+Create a case in the [Ed-Fi Community Hub](https://community.ed-fi.org/), providing the following information:

 * Project Name:
 * Brief Description: